|

 - Turbo

-- Originally “Networker Turbo” or “Thames Turbo” - the name given by Thames Trains
+- Originally “Networker Turbo” (or “Thames Turbo” under Thames Trains) - the

-to the Class 165 and 166 diesel trains which work our local services.
-The Class 166 units are
+Class 165 and 166 diesel trains which work our branch line and some other services.

 - TV